Before We Opened the Door

 The Mother

 She wanted to sell.
 That was the clean ending: release the house, lighten the burden, move forward.
 But reality refused closure.
-Now she watches the family tighten into a knot around something she hoped would become simple.
+Now she watches the family tighten around something she hoped would become simple.

 The Twins